What is a Stored Procedure?

 Main Parts of a Stored Procedure

 Store procedure can accept parameter values as inputs.
-Depending on how the parameters are defined, modified values can be passed back to the calling program
+Depending on how you define the parameters, the proc passes modified values back to the calling program.

-Stored procedures can execute SQL statements, utilize conditional logic such as IF THEN or CASE statements and lopping constructs to perform tasks.
+SPROCS execute SQL statements, and use control of flow statements, such as IF THEN or CASE statements and lopping constructs to perform tasks.

-A stored procedure is able to call another stored procedure.
+A stored procedure is able to call another.

-A stored procedure can return a single values such as a number or text value or a result set (set of rows).
-Also, as mentioned, depending on how the inputs are defined, changed values to inputs can be propagated back to the calling procedure.
+They can return a single value such as a number or text value or a result set (set of rows).
+Also, as mentioned above, if configured for OUTPUT, parameters are able to propagate changed values back to the calling procedure.

 Example Stored Procedure

-Here is an example of a stored procedure that takes a parameter, executes a query and return a result.
-Specifically, the stored procedure accepts the BusinessEntityID as a parameter and uses this to match the primary key of the HumanResources.Employee table to return the requested employee.
+Here is an example of a stored procedure that takes a parameter, executes a query, and returns a result.
+Specifically, it accepts the BusinessEntityID as a parameter and uses this to match the primary key of the HumanResources.Employee table to return the requested employee.

-Though this example returns a single row, due to the fact we are matching to the primary key, stored procedures can also be used to return multiple rows, or a single (scalar) value.
+Though this example returns a single row, due to the fact we are matching to the primary key, keep in mind stored procedures can also return multiple rows, or a single (scalar) value.

-Stored procedures can be called from within SQL server.
-To call this stored procedure from the SQL server command line or from another stored procedure you would use the following:
+It possible to execute a stored procedure from within SQL Server.
+To call it from the SQL server command line or from another one you would use the following:

 exec HumanResources.uspFindEmployee 3

 There are several benefits to using stored procedure.
-Though it doesn’t make sense to encapsulate every query you write within a stored procedure, there are some good reason to use them.
-Here are some benefits frequently mentioned.
+Though it doesn’t make sense to encapsulate every query you write, there are some good reasons to use them.
+Here are some benefits often mentioned.

-Stored procedures can include many commands and process large amounts of information to obtain the desired result.
-By keeping all the programming logic on the server we can avoid having to pull query results across the network to be processed by a client program.
+They can include many commands and process large amounts of information to obtain the desired result.
+By keeping all the programming logic on the server, we can avoid having to pull query results across the network to be processed by a client program.